Constraining the Chiral Magnetic Effect with charge-dependent azimuthal correlations in Pb-Pb collisions at $\sqrt{\it{s}_{\mathrm{NN}}}$ = 2.76 and 5.02 TeV: Analysis details

 where $\kappa_{n}$ is a proportionality constant.
 Using Eqs.~\ref{Eq:cmeFactorise}, one can thus estimate the contribution of the background in the charge-dependent CME sensitive correlator $\Delta\gamma_{1,1}$ using the results of e.g. $\Delta \gamma_{1,2}$ according to

 Equation~\ref{Eq:dataBkgC112} serves as a tool to disentangle the CME contribution from the background, provided the parameter $\kappa_{2}/\kappa_{3}$ is estimated.
 In Ref.~\cite{Khachatryan:2016got} it was argued that the magnitude of these $\kappa_{n}$ terms depends on the kinematic ranges (e.g. detector acceptance, event and particle selection criteria).
-Therefore, it was suggested that one can assume that $\kappa_{2} \approx \kappa_{3}$ if the same kinematic conditions are used to calculate $\Delta\gamma_{\mathrm{m,n}}$ within the same experimental setup.
+Although $\kappa_{n}$ may have dependency on $p_{\rm T}$ and $\eta$, we have have ignored such dependency and assumed a constant magnitude of the ratio $\kappa_{2}/\kappa_{3}$ for the full kinematic range.
+In Ref.~\cite{Khachatryan:2016got}, it was suggested that one can assume that $\kappa_{2} \approx \kappa_{3}$ if the same kinematic conditions are used to calculate $\Delta\gamma_{\mathrm{m,n}}$ within the same experimental setup.
 In this article, we also investigate the relationship between $\kappa_{2}$ and $\kappa_{3}$ using two approaches: a blast wave~\cite{Retiere:2003kf} inspired model that incorporates effects of local charge conservation and the results of A Multi Phase Transport model (AMPT)~\cite{Zhang:1999bd,Lin:2000cx,Lin:2004en}, both discussed in detail in the Results section.